cloudfoundry-attic/cf-release/example_manifests/README.md

 # Introduction

-The `minimal-aws.yml` is an example of a minimalistic deployment of Cloud Foundry, including all crucial components for its basic functionality. it allows you to deploy Cloud Foundry for educational purposes, so you can poke around and break things.
+The `minimal-aws.yml` is an example of a minimalistic deployment of Cloud Foundry, including all crucial components for its basic functionality.
+It allows you to deploy Cloud Foundry for educational purposes, so you can poke around and break things.